KMDLabs/LabsNotary/README.md

 ```
 Make sure some funds have been sent and everything *should* just work. :D

-NOTE: *freq is the frequency of notarizations anything less than 10 is unlikley to work without changes to iguana*
+NOTE: *freq is the frequency of notarizations.

 ### Using some of the Scripts
 To get a list of coins: `./listcoins.sh`